 Sure, many of you have practically gone through one of this similar situation like me.
 As for myself, I find it challenging but helps me grow to become a good problem solver.
 Solely on my own, a solution has to be made and resolve quickly within minutes or even within seconds.

 Solo traveling also helps to boost my confidence level.
 After some years of backpacking alone, I feel less fearful, able to engage with the crowd and more sociable with strangers in cafes, street markets and on day trips.
 All it needs is a small talk and eventually create a long and interesting conservation.
-Sharing with others makes you more knowledgeable with a topic.
+Sharing with others makes you more knowledgeable about a topic.